 5.1 Curtain Width

 We quantified the curtain width in the dos1 time series as the width at half of the curtain’s topographic prominence: the height of the peak above the lowest contour that encircles the peak but contains no higher peak.
 The spatial width of a curtain is then the product of the observed width in time and AC6’s orbital velocity.
-The curtain width is measured along AC6’s orbit track which is mostly in latitude, therefore the estimated curtain widths are also mostly in latitude.
+The curtain width is measured along AC6’s orbit track, which is mostly in latitude.
+Therefore the estimated curtain widths are also mostly in latitude.
 The distribution of curtain widths is shown in Fig. 2 by the thick black curve.
-Curtains are very narrow.
-Many curtains are narrower than 10 km in latitude, and 90% are narrower than 20 km in latitude.
+The curtains are very narrow.
+Many curtains are thinner than 10 km in latitude, and 90% are narrower than 20 km in latitude.

 We then compared the curtain width distribution to the microburst size distribution estimated in Shumko et al. (2019).
 Shumko et al. (2019) estimated the microburst size distribution with microbursts that were observed simultaneously by both AC6 units.
 Thus, the microburst size must be larger than the AC6 separation.
 The red curve in Fig. 2 shows the microburst distribution estimated as the ratio of the number of simultaneous microbursts to all microbursts observed in each separation bin.